CBD Effects on Kidneys

 What Is CBD and Its Potential Effects on the Kidneys?

 Cannabidiol (CBD) is a compound derived from the cannabis plant.
 Unlike its other counterpart Tetrahydrocannabinol (THC), CBD is non-psychoactive; hence it will not make you high.
-It might also be a viable option for alleviating aches, symptoms of anxiety, and inflammation.
-The advantage that CBD may have over other pain medications such as acetaminophen is that the latter is metabolized by the liver and eventually eliminated by the kidneys.
+It might also help alleviate aches, symptoms of anxiety, and inflammation.
+The advantage that CBD may have over pain medications such as acetaminophen is that the latter is metabolized by the liver and eventually eliminated by the kidneys.
 They also might damage the cells in the kidney, therefore worsening the condition.
-CBD, on the other hand, is also metabolized by the liver, but it does not appear to cause any damage to the kidneys, as it is not toxic.
+CBD, on the other hand, though metabolized by the liver, does not appear to cause any damage to the kidneys, as it is not toxic.